 - Uber drivers, Lyft drivers, and others who are unfamiliar with the highways in San Diego

-How Do I Prove Negligence After a Highway Crash in California?
+How Do I Prove Negligence After a Highway Crash in San Diego, CA?

 Not all car crash victims are entitled to damages.
 Accident victims have the burden of proof in personal injury cases.